Atishay-cmu/Annotation/README.md

 # Image Annotation Project

 This repository contains the codebase for a streamlit app that is hosted on AWS.

-The purpose of the app is to collect perceived preferance of people towards different groups.
+This repository is part of a bigger project that aims to understand effect of race and gender on crowdfunding platforms.